sawaken/frypan/tutorial/tutorial.md

 The answer is maybe executing command and responding to client.
-So if `commands` is array of command-string and `responses` is array of `Hash(:connection => client-socket, :message => response-string)`, we can define Procs to execute command and respond to client.
+So if `commands` is array of command-string and `responses` is array of `Hash(:connection => client-socket, :message => response-string)`, we can define Procs to execute command and to respond to client.
 ```ruby
 exec_commands = proc do |commands|
   commands.each do |command|